NOC-MSM/pySBC/README.md

 ### Usage
 Before processing, the user is required to set the desired domain choices in config.py.
-The processing is then done in a two steps:
+The processing is then done via two steps:
 1. Download data (get_era5.py)
 2. Process data (gen_era5.py, gen_LSM.py)